Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Analysis

+\paragraph{Result} We first find that even without tags, unsupervised pre-training benefits downstream tasks (Table \ref{table:rq3}). \wvbnt outperforms Base$_\text{NT}$ on all metrics with a large margin.
+We attribute this to the (unaligned) contextual V\&L representation learned through pre-training.
+This bears resemblance to the observation in multi-lingual language models that the shared vocabulary across languages (i.e. anchor points) is not necessary for cross-lingual transfer \citep{conneau2020emerging}.

-We confirm that weakly-supervised pre-training without tags benefits downstream tasks (Table \ref{table:rq3}). \wvbnt outperforms Base$_\text{NT}$ on all metrics with a large margin.
-Further, while the detector tags are beneficial for both supervised and weakly-supervised pre-training, the performance improvement is more evident for the latter.
-For example, performance difference on VQA between \wvb and \wvbnt is 0.95 (70.82 versus 69.87) while the difference between \svb and \svbnt is 0.41 (70.90 versus 70.49).
-The results are not surprising.
-When paired data are present, object tags serve as additional signals \citep{li2020oscar} while in weakly-supervised pre-training, they serve as the only source from which grounding is learned.
+Further, while the detector tags are beneficial for both supervised and unsupervised pre-training, the performance improvement is more evident for the latter.
+For example, performance difference on VQA between \wvb and \wvbnt is 0.95 (70.82 vs. 69.87) while the difference between \svb and \svbnt is 0.41 (70.90 vs. 70.49).
+The results are expected.
+When aligned data are present, object tags serve as additional signals while in unsupervised pre-training, they serve as the only source from which grounding is learned.